carrotquest/ios-sdk/README.md

 - popup - changes logic when clicking on a link in popup
 - all - changes the logic when clicking on a link in all 3 places

+Note: the numeric values (e.g., 1 or 3) represent specific scopes; if an enum is available in your SDK, prefer using the enum instead of magic numbers.

-So if you want to handle diplink (universal link) clicks in all places in the SDK, you can write some code like this:
+So if you want to handle deeplink (universal link) clicks in all places in the SDK, you can write some code like this:

 ```objective-c
 CustomUrlOpener *opener = [CustomUrlOpener shared];